oddbird/oddleventy/content/blog/2025/new-features-oddcontrast.md

     in P3 color format and an estimate of foreground alpha value ratio.
 summary: |
+  OddContrast,
-  OddContrast gets new features -- including the ability to swap background and foreground colors, and display color gamut ranges
+  OddBird’s color format converter and contrast checker, gets new features -- including the ability to swap background and foreground colors, and display color gamut ranges